For three years I’ve more or less worked on how to calm my brain.

 And this is good, a short introduction to it all.

-The 20 minutes more or less go like this:
+The 20 minutes will more or less elapse like this:

 i) Sit in the chair, close your eyes, repeat the mantra in your mind’s ear.

-ii) Start thinking about Spurs (insert other nonsense).
+ii) Your mind will drift.
+Start thinking about Spurs (insert other nonsense).

 iii) Realise you’re thinking about Spurs.
 Go back to the mantra.

-vii) 3 minute wind-down, sat in the chair.
+x) 3 minute wind-down, eyes-closed, no longer on the mantra, but sat in the chair.